hibbitts-design/docsify-this/README.md

 ##### browser-tab-title
 Set a custom title on Browser tab for your standalone pages with the optional **browser-tab-title** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+If a Docsify custom Sidebar is used and a site **name** parameter is provided this will automatically be used as the Browser tab title as well.

 ##### edit-link
 Display a "Edit this Page" link (default location is bottom of page) with the optional **edit-link** parameter, for example: